SpellholdStudios/Solaufein_Flirt_Pack/README.md

 #### Special Acknowledgements to:

-- Extra special thanks goes to Weimer, who not only sparked the interest in Solaufein, but helped to redefine the Baldur’s Gate world with his creation of WeiDU.
+- Extra special thanks goes to Weimer, who not only sparked the interest in Solaufein, but helped to redefine the Baldurâ€™s Gate world with his creation of WeiDU.
 - Additionally, this flirt pack never would have come about without the interest and dedication of those people who started the idea so many years ago.
 Since I cannot name all of them, I will simply say thank you to them along with a special acknowledgement to those who put in the time and effort on this project.
 The RPG Solaufein Crew:
     - Jyzabal: Flirt Writer/Sanity Keeper.
     - Noctalys: Flirt Writer/Threat Maker.